sknrao/oransc-ux/iosmcn.rst

 Design Decisions
 ################

 1. Do we even need VES collector?
-Without the VES collector, the burden of mapping message to topics has to be done borne by somebody else - probably the O1-adapter.
-Hence, we do need VES collector.
+Without the VES collector, the burden of mapping message (stream-id) to kafka topics has to be borne by somebody else - probably the O1-adapter.
+If this, moving the burden to somebody else, is not possible, then we do need VES collector.
 2. Do we need validation by VES collector?
 This we MAY not need and just a component that maps messages to topics should be enough.
 We will be experimenting by creating a simple HTTP server-cum-client, which receives messages from RAN components, parses the header, and calls Kafka-bridge's APIs.

 Challenges:
 ###########

-1. Upgrading to newer version is a challenge - it doesn't work.
-The newer version of ves-collect (1.12.5) does not work.
+1. Upgrading to newer version (1.12.5) is a challenge - it doesn't work.
 The most recent version we can use is 1.12.4.
+2. Understanding how ves-collector maps the message to the topic is not clear from the configurations.
+We will have to look at multiple-files to undestand. `ves-dmaap-config.json <https://github.com/o-ran-sc/oam/blob/master/solution/smo/oam/ves-collector/ves-dmaap-config.json>`_ maps topics to a key(streamid).
+This key is further mapped to message type in `collector.properties <https://github.com/o-ran-sc/oam/blob/master/solution/smo/oam/ves-collector/collector.properties>`_ file.
+Here the message type is read from either domain-name or standard-defined name.

 Tips:
 #####

 1. DMAAP_HOST
-2.
+2. You may have to modify `externalrepo.json <https://github.com/o-ran-sc/oam/blob/master/solution/smo/oam/ves-collector/externalRepo.json>`_ to ensure you have Rel-18.
+Delete lines 6-10

 Message Router